23W-GBAC/GBAC-FORK/README.md

 ### Tkinter library (usually comes pre-installed with Python).
 # Contributing
 ### Feel free to fork the repository and submit pull requests.
 You can also open an issue for bugs, suggestions, or feature requests
+# Explanation of the code
+`import tkinter as tk'